 Are Failing Black America by Algernon Austin

+Blacks are more likely to be uninsured than nonblacks.
 In 2004, 19.7 percent of black Americans did not have health insurance, according to the Census Bureau.
+It was 15.7 percent for all Americans in 2004.
 For Americans generally, the percent without health insurance has been rising.
-It reached 15.7 percent for all Americans in 2004.
-Blacks are more likely to be uninsured than nonblacks.

 The growing number of uninsured is only one of several critical problems facing the American health care system.
 The New York Times highlighted another problem in its series of articles on diabetes in January of last year: the American health care system does far too little in terms of preventive care.

+Consider treatment for diabetes.
 Blacks are more likely than nonblacks to be diabetic.
 Diabetes is the fourth leading cause of death among blacks.
-The New York Times article "In the Treatment of Diabetes, Success Often Does Not Pay" by Ian Urbina (January 11, 2006) illustrated how dysfunctional the American health care system is.
+The New York Times ("In the Treatment of Diabetes, Success Often Does Not Pay" by Ian Urbina, January 11, 2006) illustrated how dysfunctional the American health care system is.
 Effective diabetes treatment centers were closed down because they did not make money, and they did not make money because they provided good preventative medicine.
 Urbina writes:

 [The diabetes treatment centers] were victims of the byzantine world of American health care, in which the real profit is made not by controlling chronic diseases like diabetes but by treating their many complications.The United States spends a greater proportion of its wealth on health care than any other county, but Americans have rather little to show for it.
-In international comparisons, American health care ranks highly for treating some specific diseases, but overall the American system tends to fall near or at the bottom of developed Western nations.
-In 2000, the World Health Organization ranked the U.S. healthcare system 37th in the world.
+In international comparisons, American health care ranks highly for treating some specific diseases, but overall the American system tends to fall near or at the bottom of developed Western nations (see the World Health Organization's 2000 ranking).